KenT2/pipresents-gapless/README.md

 Open the directory and move the 'pp_home' directory and its contents to the /home/pi directory.

 These examples are compatible with the version of Pi Presents you have just downloaded.
-In addition you can update profiles from version 1.3.1 or earlier to 1.3.2 by simply opening them in the editor (make a backup copy first):
+In addition you can update profiles from earlier 1.3.x versions by simply opening them in the editor (make a backup copy first):

-In either case you can use the tools>update all menu option to update all profiles in a single directory at once.
+In either case you can use the update>update all menu option to update all profiles in a single directory at once.

-Lastly you will need to do some manual updating of some of the field values as specified in  ReleaseNotes.txt.
-Start at the paragraph in releasenotes.txt that introduces version 1.3.1 and work forwards
+Lastly you will need to do some manual updating of some of the field values as specified in  releasenotes.txt.
+Start at the paragraph in releasenotes.txt that introduces your previous version and work forwards

 Requirements
 ============
 Pi Presents was developed on Raspbian using Python 2.7.
-It is now being developed on Jessie and will not work on Wheezy.
+It is now being developed on Stretch and may not work on Wheezy or Jessie.
 While it will run on a Pi 1, a Pi2 or Pi3 gives much better performance for the starting of videos and images.

 If you want to play videos omxplayer requires 256MB of GPU memory.